phalcon/documentation/docs/config.md

 ## Yaml

-!!! info "NOTE"

-    Requires PHP's yaml extension to be present in the system
+> **NOTE**: Requires PHP's yaml extension to be present in the system {: .alert .alert-info }

 Another common file format is YAML.
-[Phalcon\Config\Adapter\Yaml][yaml] requires the `yaml` PHP extension to be present in your system.
+[Phalcon\Config\Yaml][yaml] requires the `yaml` PHP extension to be present in your system.
 It uses the PHP function [yaml_parse_file][yaml-parse-file] to read these files.
 The adapter reads a `yaml` file supplied as the first parameter of the constructor, but also accepts a second parameter `callbacks` as an array.
 The `callbacks` supplies content handlers for YAML nodes.
 It is an associative array of `tag => callable` mappings.

 ```yaml
 app: